 • Knowledgeable gay historian accompanying the group on included activities;

-• All breakfasts, 6 lunches, a welcome dinner, and a farewell dinner;
+• All breakfasts, 6 lunches, a welcome cocktail, and a farewell dinner (in the Vatican courtyard!);

 • Services of escort and local guides;

 • Admission to all sights on the tour, and transportation to them (by taxi, minibus, and train).

 • Transportation from your arrival point (e.g. airport, train station) to your hotel